-B. Budget and Due Date: Lilly and Fujirebio will consider funding 1 proposal with a total available budget of \$250,000 split equally between Lilly and Fujirebio
+B. Budget and Due Date: Lilly will consider funding 1 or more proposals with a total available budget of 500,000

-Proposal due by: 4/12/24
+Proposal due by: 1/15/2025

-Ideally programs will launch by early Q3 2024

-C.HCP Performance/Practice Gap(s): Evidence suggests that the above Patient Healthcare Gap(s) is due to the fact(s) that some HCPs ^{1-6,13-16}

-- Delay and/or make errors in clinical and neuropathological diagnosis of early symptomatic AD - □ Fail to consistently adhere to recommendations for the use of fluid biomarkers for patients with early symptomatic AD - □ Do not feel a sense of urgency to diagnose early symptomatic AD - ☐ May not integrate knowledge about scientific and clinical advances in AD fluid biomarkers and AD treatment into practice
+- C. HCP Performance/Practice Gap(s): Evidence suggests that the above Patient Healthcare Gap(s) is due to the fact(s) that some HCPs 6-8: - Delay and/or make errors in diagnosis of LSDs - □ Fail to consistently adhere to guidelines for screening and/or diagnosis of LSDs - Delay in the integration of new data, treatment, and/or guidelines for diagnosis of LSDs into practice - Do not consistently or effectively use a multidisciplinary team approach when caring for patients with LSDs

 The applicant must independently validate the healthcare practice gaps and provide references.
+References available upon request for standard HCP Performance/Practice Gaps

-- D. Root Causes: The applicant must provide clear, well researched insights into the root cause(s) (i.e., reasons underlying each Performance/Practice Gaps) that are preventing some HCPs from performing optimally and that will be addressed in the educational initiative.
+D. Root Causes: The applicant must provide clear, well researched insights into the root cause(s) (i.e., reasons underlying each Performance/Practice Gaps) that are preventing some HCPs from performing optimally and that will be addressed in the educational initiative.
 Methods used to identify root causes must be described and references provided.

-Potential root causes may include 13-20. - Lack of awareness regarding: - The emerging evidence highlighting the use of fluid biomarkers to detect AD pathology and facilitate diagnosis in patients presenting with cognitive impairment - The advantages and limitations linked to the use of AD biomarkers, as well as the sensitivity and accuracy of various methods and assays used for the assessment of patients with early symptomatic AD - Lack of skills and confidence to appropriately integrate fluid biomarker assessments into the AD diagnostic pathway - Challenges in keeping up with advances in AD treatment and limited awareness of the importance of timely and accurate diagnosis to appropriately identify patients for new and emerging disease modifying therapies (DMTs) for AD
+Potential root causes may include1-12: